colegibbs/about-me/README.md

 - When you reset css everything is reset.
 There are no heading sizes or list markings.
 - `Number()` is a good way to convert a string to a number
 - `break;` will only break you out of the current loop.
 As in if you are in a nested loop, it will break you out of the nested loop and not the nested and the parent loop.

+Before I started at Code Fellows I was a Chemistry major in college and before that I was an Engineering major.
+Although you don't need great math skill to code, I find that the feeling I get while doing both are very similar.
+They both require logic which puts a particular pressure on the mind.
+Logic is very powerful and I am finding that Chemistry, Engineering, and Coding to be all very logical.
+For me, Chemistry and coding are and have unfolded for me in my mind very nicely.
+Today I did have a few thinks that I didn't expect.

+The first was using the `break;` command in a loop.
+I noticed that you can't break from both a nested and parent loop at the same time or at least I couldn't figure out how to.
+I ended up using a variable in the condition of if statements that were nested inside of a for loop.
+This way when I implemented the nested for loop I could change the value of that variable.
+This caused the other if statements in the parent for loop not to run and for the loop to terminate by a final if statement with the inverse of the current variable value in the condition.
+In this if statement was a `break;` that caused the loop to stop because it was not inside of another nested loop.

+The second thing that surprised me was how much of the css is reset with the reset.css file.
+There is absolutely no css at all.
+Not even header sizes or list markers are present after the rest.
+I was surprised to learn that this is an industry standard.
+Although, when I think about it it makes sense.
+I'm sure there are inconsistencies in the way browsers render content and resetting it gives the developer full control.

+I enjoyed using for loops.
+I particularly liked if statements and loops nested inside of loops.
+I did notice that it's best to use a different variable name in a nested for loop than you did in the parent on.
+In the parent for loop I used `i` and in the nested, child for loop I used `j`.

+I'm excited to use functions next.
+I think it will clean up the code I have written a lot.
+There is a lot of repeats that I'm sure functions will eliminate and make it much more readable and practical.

+I also learned that I am not fond of CSS.
+The styling of a web page doesn't excite me very much.
+It's the logic and functionality that I really am excited about writing and learning.
+I'm hoping that there are tools that allow me to used less CSS than I otherwise would.